 How can I make may own?

 I have created an entire video for you, of me making my very first kombucha, it’s quite easy and I had a blast.
-You can purchase a SCOBY online from me or at your favorite health food store, get one from a friend or grow your own.
+You can purchase a SCOBY online or at your favorite health food store, get one from a friend or grow your own.
 The important thing is to keep everything sanitary and don’t use ceramic products.
 It’s best to use a glass container to ferment your tea in.
 There are some great online resources that go in detail about How to make Kombucha.

 Are there any side effects of drinking kombucha?